jaim1n/Weather-Kitty/README.md

 For the best results, run the program while your terminal is in full screen.

 ## TODO:
-where do i even start lol

 ### Unit Test
 If you try running `pytest test_project.py`, it returns an error.
 You have to add `-s` as an argument, making it `pytest test_project.py -s` for it to work.
-I drove myself crazy trying to fix it and eventually gave up.

 ### Aesthetics
 I wanted to allow inputs to be shown within the speech bubble, but couldn't figure out how to do that in an aesthetically pleasing way.